quiquee/obc-docs/protocol-spec.md

     bytes payload = 2;
 }
 ```

 The `eventType` and `payload` are freely defined by the event producer.
 For example, JSON data may be used in the `payload`.
-The `Generic` event may also be emitted by the chaincode or plugins to communicate with the consumers.
+The `Generic` event may also be emitted by the chaincode or plugins to communicate with consumers.

 #### 3.5.1.2 Event Consumer
-Event Consumer enables external applications to listen to events.
-Each Event Consumer registers an Event Adapter with the event stream.
-The consumer framework can be viewed as bridge between the event stream and the Adapter.
+The event consumer enables external applications to listen to events.
+Each event consumer registers an event adapter with the event stream.
+The consumer framework can be viewed as a bridge between the event stream and the adapter.
 A typical use of the event consumer framework is:

 ```
 adapter = <adapter supplied by the client application to register and receive events>
 consumerClient = NewOpenchainEventsClient(<event consumer address>, adapter)
 consumerClient.Start()
 ...
 ...
 consumerClient.Stop()
 ```

 #### 3.5.2 Event Adapters
-The Event Adapter encapsulates three facets of event stream interaction
+The event adapter encapsulates three facets of event stream interaction:
-  - provide interested events callback called by the Event Consumer framework at registration time
+  - an interface that returns the list of all events of interest
-  - an interface called by the Event Consumer framework on receipt of an event
+  - an interface called by the event consumer framework on receipt of an event
-  - an interface called by the Event Consumer framework when the event bus terminates
+  - an interface called by the event consumer framework when the event bus terminates

-The reference implementation provides golang specific language binding.
+The reference implementation provides Golang specific language binding.
 ```
       EventAdapter interface {
          GetInterestedEvents() ([]*ehpb.Interest, error)